 Cracker Barrel (CBRL)

-We wouldn’t recommend Cracker Barrel.
-Its weak sales growth and declining returns on capital show its demand and profits are shrinking.― StockStory Analyst Team
+Cracker Barrel is in for a bumpy ride.
+Its weak sales growth and low returns on capital show it struggled to generate demand and profits.― StockStory Analyst Team

 1. News